alfonsoegio/YaNFVO/README.md

 Virtualisation ecosystem mainly based in the
 European Telecommunications Standards Institute NFV-standard.

-The experience is currently very challenging, but after many times with the same problems, the feeling
+The experience is currently being very challenging, but after many times with the same problems, the feeling
 I have is that the NFV standard it's not production ready in order to meet the needs of function vendors